Kiryaoo/Music-Collector-bot/README.md

 .env the file must contain the bot token for further code execution and operation

 3. Running the code

-Use the next command to run code :
+Use the next command to run code locally :
 ``
 py bot.py
 ``